-Motor vehicle crashes are the leading cause of injury-related death for North Dakota teens.
-Young driver inexperience, coupled with immaturity, often results in risk-taking behaviors such as speeding, alcohol use and not wearing a seat belt - all of which contribute to an increased death rate.
+Young driver inexperience, coupled with immaturity, often results in risk-taking behaviors such as speeding, alcohol use and not wearing a seat belt - all of which contribute to an increased death rate.3

-In North Dakota, teen drivers age 14-19 account for 6% of all licensed drivers but are behind the wheel in nearly 16% of all crashes.
+In North Dakota, teen drivers account for 6% of all licensed drivers but are behind the wheel in nearly 20% of all crashes.

-Teen drivers were involved in 11% of fatal crashes in North Dakota in 2022.
-And, over the past 5 years in North Dakota, 40 teens have died in vehicle crashes.
+Teen drivers (age 14-19) were involved in 6% of fatal crashes in 2023.
+And, over the past five years, 45 teens have died in vehicle crashes.

-North Dakota Teen Driver Involvement in All Crashes, 2018-2022
+North Dakota Teen Driver Involvement in All Crashes, 2019-2023